South African Lamingtons (Ystervarkies)

 Step 7: Bake for 45–50 minutes, or until a skewer inserted into the centre comes out clean.

 Step 9: Once fully cooled, cut the cake into even squares.
-Slice each square in half horizontally, spread a thin layer of jam on one side, and sandwich back together.
+Slice each square in half horizontally, spread a thin layer of raspberry jam on the bottom half, and sandwich back together.

 Chocolate Syrup:

-Step 1: Combine sugar, cocoa powder, and water in a medium pot over medium heat.
+Step 1: Combine the sugar, cocoa powder, and water in a medium pot over medium heat.

-Step 2: Stir until the mixture comes to a gentle boil.
+Step 2: Stir continuously until the mixture comes to a gentle boil and the sugar has fully dissolved.

-Step 3: Add the butter and stir until melted and smooth.
+Step 3: Drop in the butter and stir until melted and the syrup is glossy and smooth.

-Step 4: Remove from the heat and allow the syrup to cool slightly.
-It should be warm, but not too hot, when dipping.
-If the syrup is too hot, it can cause the sponge to break apart.
-If it becomes too cool, it will thicken and be difficult to coat evenly.
+Step 4: Remove from the heat and allow to cool slightly before dipping.
+The syrup should be warm but not hot.
+If it’s too hot, it will cause the sponge to break apart and if it cools too much, it will thicken and coat unevenly.

-Step 1: Dip each jam-filled sponge square into the warm chocolate syrup.
-Do not soak the sponge — a quick dip is enough to coat all sides.
-Work fast to prevent the cake from absorbing too much syrup and becoming overly soft.
+Step 1: Working one at a time, dip each jam-filled square into the warm chocolate syrup.
+Simply a quick dip on all sides is enough.
+Do not soak the sponge.
+Work fast to prevent the cake from absorbing too much syrup and becoming too soft to handle.

-Step 2: Roll immediately in desiccated coconut until fully covered.
+Step 2: Immediately roll in desiccated coconut until fully covered on all sides.

-Step 3: Place on a wire rack to set and firm up before serving.
+Step 3: Place on a wire rack to set.
+Allow to rest for at least a few hours, or ideally overnight, before serving.

-These lamingtons taste even better the next day after the chocolate coating has had time to slightly soften into the sponge.
+These lamingtons taste even better the next day once the chocolate coating has had time to slightly soften into the sponge.

-Storage: Store finished lamingtons in an airtight container at room temperature for up to 3 days.
-For best flavour and texture, allow them to rest for several hours after coating so the chocolate can slightly soak into the sponge.
+Room temperature storage: Store finished lamingtons in an airtight container at room temperature for up to 3 days.
+For the best flavour and texture, allow them to rest for several hours after coating.

 Frequently Asked Questions